 Interview to Zhang Bo:

 – The Fourth Wall is your debut film as both director and scriptwriter.
-Can you tell us about what did you enjoy most of both roles?
+Can you tell us what did you enjoy most about both roles?

 As a screenwriter, I want to tell a story, create a character, as a director, I want to express an idea, show a picture, and try to let more people accept it and like it.
 I enjoy this process of searching and exploring.